 - Airport welcome by Think Pacific Expedition leaders (or resort meet and greet if you arrive early).

-- All in-country expedition travel
+- All in-country project-related travel.

-- All project accommodation
+- All project accommodation.

-- All-inclusive briefing and orientation from a beautiful beach resort.
+- Briefing and orientation at a resort.

 - Organised evening Fijian activities including kava ceremonies, lovo feasts, mat weaving,

 - Think Pacific Leaders and Fijian guides living with you 24/7.

 - In-country Director, Fiji based Project Managers and UK team providing planning, risk assessment and 24-hour back up support.

 - Comprehensive pre-departure information & personal project planning.

 - Your project donation towards the youth development goals in Fiji (which is used to purchase educational and sports equipment, fund scholarships and training for local people and build village facilities and school classrooms).